-The colors of the Dutch flag are red, white and blue -- there's no orange at all.
-But around the world, the Netherlands are closely identified with orange, of all colors.
+The colors of the Dutch flag are red, white and blue—there's no orange at all.
+But around the world, the Netherlands is closely identified with orange, of all colors.
 They wear it on days of national pride, and their sports teams' uniforms are almost all a bright orange hue.

 It may seem odd, but there's some interesting history behind the affection Netherlanders have for this particular color.

 But first, it's worth exploring why, if the Dutch are so obsessed with orange, their flag is a tricolor red, white and blue?

 The Netherlands has the oldest tricolor flag (the French and German flags are a few other examples), which the country adopted in 1572 during its War of Independence.
 The colors came from the Prince of Nassau's coat of arms.